kefayet93/DSP-to-RTL/README.md

 - Timing, power, and resource usage reports and analysis using synthesis tools like Vivado
 - Clear microarchitecture diagrams and short descriptions

+**FPGA-based DSP System Design**
+There is always a trade-off between design accuracy and complexity in FPGA-based DSP systems without any optimization techniques.
+Although using a larger bit-width ensures design accuracy, it also simultaneously increases design complexity.
+Eventually, this translates to occupying more silicon area due to the requirement of processing a larger number of bits per clock.

 **C for RTL Design**
 - C teaches how hardware really moves data
 - C exposes memory addressing, pointers, and data locality